 Nothing shocking or out of the ordinary, please.
 It’s important to be seen at these events, but don’t let it all hang out!
-Stay true to your company’s dress code, simply add a little more polish or sparkle.
+Stay true to your company’s dress code and simply add a little more polish or sparkle.
 Easy fixes: upgrade your shirt or tie, or add a sparkly belt, jewelry, bag, or shoe.

 2. Work the Room

 Avoid clumping with your best buds and use the event to introduce yourself to some new folks, have a more meaningful conversation with those you know a little, and get some valuable face time with the upper ranks.
 You’ll come away with new or stronger relationships that could benefit you later.

 3. Keep Small Talk Light and Positive

 Stick to the “A & E” topics: books, movies, theater, museums, travel, restaurants, etc. It’s never a good idea to discuss politics, religion, your love life, or recent medical procedures at a social event.
 Ask people if they’ll be traveling for the holidays or what they’ll be asking Santa for this year.
 That should start the ball rolling.